Teochew people: Teochew immigration to Singapore

+The writings of Stamford Raffles and William Farquhar indicate that the British found Temenggong Abdul Rahman with 400 to 500 residents in Singapore in January 1819.
+Another member of the 1819 expedition party, Captain John Crawford, recalled in his diary an encounter with "upwards of 100" of Chinese.
+British colonial documentations revealed that Temenggong Abdul Rahman had provided these Chinese who were Teochews the cost and expenses of opening gambier plantations at Mount Stamford (now Pearl's Hill) prior to British arrival.
+He had also "in some instances" advanced money to the Teochew cultivators on the understanding he would be repaid in the form of gambier or other produce.
+Farquhar had the impressions that the Temenggong's interests in these plantations were represented by a brother-in-law of his named Baba Ketchil and the first Captain China of Singapore, a Teochew merchant named Tan Heng Kim (陈亨钦), was "one of the principal persons concerned".
+Based on Teochew oral traditions in Singapore published by Phua Chye Long (潘醒农) in Teo-chews in Malaya (马来亚潮侨通鉴) in 1950, the first Teochews in Singapore were led by Tan Heng Kim, who was from Siam, and a second merchant named Heng Hong Sung (王丰顺) from Ampou town in Chaozhou, China.
+Together, they founded the Yueh Hai Ching Temple on the south bank of the Singapore River.

 From the 19th century, significant numbers of Teochew people left their homeland for Singapore and a new life.
-Early Teochew settlers could trace their origins to eight counties/prefectures: Chao'an, Chenghai, Chaoyang, Jieyang, Raoping, Puning, Huilai and Nan'ao.
+Early Teochew settlers could trace their origins to eight counties/prefectures (潮州八邑): Chao'an, Chenghai, Chaoyang, Jieyang, Raoping, Puning, Huilai and Nan'ao.
 In addition to these new immigrants from the port of Swatow (Shantou), Teochew immigrants from Siam and the Riau Islands also began settling in Singapore after 1819.

-Today, Teochew is the second-most spoken Chinese dialect in Singapore.
-They are the second-largest Chinese dialect group in Singapore, comprising 21% of the Chinese population.
+Today, Teochew language is the second-most spoken Sinitic language in Singapore.
+They are the second-largest tracked Chinese dialect group in Singapore, comprising 21% of the sinitic population.
 As a result, they play a significant role in commerce and politics.
+Hougang, a historically Teochew neighbourhood, remains the longest-held opposition ward in Singapore when Low Thia Khiang, who frequently gave campaign rally speeches in Teochew, won the seat in 1988.

 Teochew in Taiwan

 Most of the Teochew descendants in Taiwan have already been "hokkienized" ("hoklonized").
 They speak the Taiwanese Hokkien language instead of Teochew, but some Teochew are still in Chaozhou township, in Pingtung County.

 A 1926 Japanese census found that 134,800 people in Taiwan were of Teochew ancestry.